holochain/wind-tunnel-runner/README.md

 ```sh
 nix --experimental-features 'nix-command flakes' run github:holochain/wind-tunnel-runner/<your-branch> -- <your-machine-name>
 ```

-After the install, you will be prompted to log into Tailscale via a URL.
-Navigate to this URL on any device and login with the `holochain-release-automation2` GitHub account (credentials are in password manager shared vault).

 Now navigate to <https://login.tailscale.com/admin/machines> and confirm that the new machine is there.